 La Macarena.
 Where to Stay on a Budget and Nightlife

-Close to the lively Alameda de Hercules, a popular spot for locals in the evening, Macarena is perfect for those who want to sightsee during the day and return to Macarena barrio for authentic Seville nightlife.
+Close to the lively Alameda de Hercules, a popular spot for locals in the evening, Macarena is perfect for those who want to sightsee during the day and return to the Macarena barrio for authentic Seville nightlife.

 Triana.
 Good Local Vibe

-Across the Isabel II bridge from El Arenal is Triana.
-A neighbourhood with a village feel and a very distinctive character.
-The home of Flamenco, Triana, true to its roots, has a lively nightlife and thriving tapas bar scene.
+True to its roots, the home of Flamenco, Triana, has a lively nightlife and a thriving tapas bar scene.
 It is also a popular spot for an evening drink on the riverfront on Calle Betis.
 Along with many tapas bars, you’ll find lots of little shops and local markets to explore.

 La Cartuja.
-Quiet, yet Convenient Location
+Quiet Yet Convenient Location

 La Cartuja is where Seville Expo was held in 1992.
 The popular theme park and pavilions remain.
 Many of the pavilions are still open to visitors.
 Technically an island in the middle of the river, La Cartuja has lots of green spaces, including the Jardín Americano.